 Utsjoki is as far north as north goes, both in Finland and the EU.
-A sparse population, about 50% Sámi, lives in scattered villages amidst this rugged Arctic tundra.
+A sparse population, about 50% Sámi, lives in scattered villages in rugged, tundra-like surroundings.
 While the majority of the land and water are wilderness areas, access is easy thanks to Everyman’s Right, and the nearby airports in Ivalo and Kirkenes, Norway.

 Land area: 5100 km²

 Water area: 230 km²

 When you’re moving north, just before you hit the Arctic Sea, you’ll enter Utsjoki, the northermost municipality in Finland.
 There’s no mistaking the stark rocky hills or the stunted vegetation for anywhere else but the Arctic.
 By far, what Utsjoki has is wilderness.
 The majority of the municipality is made up of Finland’s largest wilderness area, Kaldoaivi, and the Kevo Nature Reserve.
 Kaldoaivi is characterized by low hills, ground down during the Ice Age, and wide expanses of unbroken bog and scrubland.
 Kevo Nature Reserve has higher hills and more demanding terrain like the impressive Kevo Canyon.